Family Law Property Settlement

 - Ensuring the overall settlement is just and equitable.
 This takes into account the actual division, including who gets what portion of the hard assets and who gets what portion of the superannuation, for example.

 A property settlement can be formalised by Court Orders (including by consent, as with parenting matters) or by a Binding Financial Agreement (a “BFA”).
 Both are highly technical documents and have their own advantages and disadvantages.
-A family law specialist can talk you through that when the time comes so you know which options are right for you.
+Our family lawyers can talk you through that when the time comes so you know which options are right for you.

 Can we assist you with issues relating to a family law property settlement?